 - P: make your point

-- E: give specific examples and evidence or explanations to support your argument
+- E: give specific examples and evidence and/or

 - L: link it back to the question with an outcome or ‘so what?’ statement.